voxpupuli/puppet-nodejs/README.md

 Two types of npm packages are supported:

-* npm global packages are supported via the Ruby provider for the puppet package type.
+* npm global packages are supported via the `npm` provider for the puppet package type.
 * npm local packages are supported via the Puppet defined type nodejs::npm.